kongr45gpen/chipsat-1/README.md

 Placeholder repository for the ChipSat-1 project.

-Telemetry decoding information, and provisionally source code, to be uploaded here.
+Telemetry decoding information scripts, and provisionally spacecraft source code, to be uploaded here.

 ## Telemetry coding